 - Clothing-Be aware that you may be required to comply with fabric labeling requirements which is overseen by the Federal Trade Commission (FTC).

 - Global Pet Expo: This is the United States largest annual pet products trade show produced by APPA and the Pet Industry Distributors Association (PIDA).
 For more information visit the Global Pet Expo Web Site .

 - National Pet Owners Survey: Since 1988, APPA has been collecting and publishing the industry's most comprehensive consumer research study of demographics, buying habits and other traits of owners of dogs, cats, fish, birds, reptiles, small animals and now equine.
-Published every other year, The APPA National Pet Owners Survey has become the premier resource of its kind for manufacturers, retailers and investment professionals alike.See the APPA Web site under the heading APPA Publications.
+Published every other year, The APPA National Pet Owners Survey has become the premier resource of its kind for manufacturers, retailers and investment professionals alike.See the APPA Web site under the heading Market Research.

-- Pet Food Institute: PFI is the industry's public education and media relations resource, representative before the U.S. Congress and state and federal agencies, organizer of seminars and educational programs, and liaison with other organizations.
+- Pet Food Institute: PFI is the pet food industry's public education and media relations resource, representative before the U.S. Congress and state and federal agencies, organizer of seminars and educational programs, and liaison with other organizations.
 PFI represents the manufacturers of 98 percent of all dog and cat food produced in the United States.

 - American Association of Feed Control Officials: A basic goal of AAFCO is to provide a mechanism for developing and implementing uniform and equitable laws, regulations, standards and enforcement policies for regulating the manufacture, distribution and sale of animal feeds; resulting in safe, effective, and useful feeds.
 The Association thereby promotes new ideas and innovative procedures and urges their adoption by member agencies, for uniformity.

 - US Food and Drug Administration: For specific information on pet foods see FDA's Center for Veterinary Medicine's Web Page on pet food .